Sunday, 12 April 2026

 But in this fifth round FA Cup tie against Wolves, Liverpool were sleek, streamlined, gorgeously artistic on and off the ball, a harmonious unit, full of wit, touch and vision, a team with a compatibility about them that knew exactly what they were supposed to be doing.
 The red shirts had an instinctive awareness of each other, passing of the most symmetrical kind and the type of finishing that eventually left Wolves desperate and forlorn in the second half.

 Once again Dominic Szoboslai delivered the tastiest helping of Hungarian goulash with a typically consistent and hugely impressive display.
 Ryan Gravenberch, gave us a passing impersonation of Ian Callaghan or Brian Hall but you could never compare the two.
-Gravenberch was central to everything created and fashioned, darting in and out of spiders webs of passes between his colleagues.
+Gravenberch was central to everything Liverpool created and fashioned, darting in and out of spiders webs of passes between his colleagues.
 Alex McCallister, an Argentine diamond, oozed invention, forward thinking innovation and seemed to have an accurate compass in his feet.

 And so to the goals themselves for Liverpool.
 Andrew Robertson, surely one of the finest full backs in the country, was both the sculptor and goal scoring hero.
 The ball was moved beautifully and precisely across the pitch from Gomes and then Salah.
 A carefully controlled movement at speed led to Roberston driving the ball into the Wolves net convincingly, unhesitatingly and handsomely.